 - Orthodontics: Braces or Invisalign® can be used to straighten your teeth and correct your bite, improving the function and appearance of your smile.

-- Oral Surgery: Jackson can perform oral surgery treatments when necessary, such as extractions and bone grafting procedures.
+- Oral Surgery: Dr. Luminita Markham can perform oral surgery treatments when necessary, such as extractions and bone grafting procedures.

 - Periodontal Therapy: If gum disease is present, periodontal therapy can help eradicate oral bacteria for healthy teeth and gums.